SteffenBlake/pixxel-nvim/README.md

 proj-loader is configured by to use the found project root (where your .csproj file is) as its relative cwd for the launch.json, so you very likely willl always want your `cwd` entry to be similiar to the one above.

+- [ ] TODO: Add support for changing build configs with proj-loader via a User Command

 # List of major plugins included in this setup and a quick blurb about them, and relevant keybinds for them
 ## [nvim-dap](https://github.com/mfussenegger/nvim-dap) + [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)
 Debugger and interface.
 Currently just setup with `netcoredbg` to debug dotnet applications